johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Issue created with clear acceptance criteria for the assigned feature: **1 point**
 - RED phase evidence (failing test written before implementation): **3 points**
 - GREEN phase implementation (minimum code required to pass the test): **3 points**
-- REFACTOR phase (implementation improved without changing behavior, tests still passing): **3 points**
+- REFACTOR phase (appropriate improvement made without changing behavior, or a clear justification provided when no refactoring was needed):: **3 points**
 - Pull request focused, linked to the issue, and includes RED/GREEN/REFACTOR evidence: **2 points**
 - Technical peer review completed and any feedback received was addressed: **2 points**
 - Lab report complete, with all required links and evidence: **2 points**